pauldamjn/Cooperative-models/README.md

 Define lambda to evaluate different levels of genetic mixing.
 You can also change the number of subpolations in the Creating subpopulations section and the number of cycles (n) in the Structured population cycle.

 # Running the model
-Make sure to save your data with a proper name.
+Make sure to save your data with a correct file name.
 Then run the model.

 # Wolfram Mathematica models